sarahbrah7/Streamer-Form-App/README.md

 # Streamer Form App

-An app which uses GET, POST, PUT, and DELETE requests for a form abotu streamers the user has watched.
+An app which uses GET, POST, PUT, and DELETE requests for a form about streamers the user has watched.
 - Part of Web Programming module (CW1/2)